-Customer churn, also referred to as attrition, defection or turnover, occurs when new or loyal customers of the company cease using its services or purchase its products.
+Customer churn, also referred to as attrition, defection, or turnover, occurs when new or loyal customers of the company cease using its services or purchasing its products.
 Different companies have different approaches to the classification of churned customers.
 However, all of them assume a certain period within which the customer has not brought in a single conversion or purchase.
-Businesses whose income is directly dependent on long-term relationships with customers should be the first to monitor their clients’ attrition values.
-What could the end of client-business interaction look like?
+Businesses whose income is directly dependent on long-term relationships with customers should be the first to monitor their clients' attrition values.
+What could the end-of-client-business interaction look like?
 Although the result is always about the same thing, depending on the business specifics, it can have the following painful consequences:

 Try to define what customer turnover is for you.
 Analyze statistical data and identify “permanently lost” customers.
 When certain actions are quantified as those described above and things are getting clear, it’s time to do some math!

 There is more than one way to measure attrition.
 Since the nature of business processes differs from company to company, managers may decide to focus on gross or net turnover.
 In the first case, they count the total number of churned customers and profits over a certain period, whereas net attrition is calculated taking into account the influx of new customers and profits over the same time.
 So let's look at how companies can approach the calculation of customer turnover: